heiView/heiView/README.md

 ### To Do List

 Due to incomplete and inconsistently formatted data in heiCO, over 700 out of the 4,000+ courses in the 2026 Summer Semester lack directly downloadable schedule and location information.
-These courses are currently placed under "Other → No Information" and some courses with incomplete information are placed in "Other → Unknown"， require manual addition.
+These courses are currently placed under "Other → No Information" and some courses with incomplete information are placed in "Other"， require manual addition.

 **We warmly welcome contributions!** You can: